LindsayYoung/python-class/README.md

 * loop thorugh the lines of the csv and add tags
 * write the text with html to a file

 ***
+# Sixth Class!

+Classes, objects, and more!

+See *lesson-6/slides.pdf* for class slides and *lesson-6/restaurant.py* for in-class exercises.

+***
 #Additional resources